astorDev/seege/postgres-vs-mongo/article.md

 | Mongo    |  53.50 ms |  8.449 ms | 35.77 ms |  42.32 ms |
 | Postgres | 219.15 ms | 15.864 ms | 67.17 ms | 203.79 ms |

-MongoDb significantly outperforms Postgres in the test.
-But my assumption is that in the real life in most cases records will be inserted one by one other then in batch.
-Let's see how out database engines will compare in this scenario
+MongoDB significantly outperforms Postgres in the test.
+But I assume that in real life in most cases records will be inserted one by one other than in batch.
+Let's see how our database engines will compare in this scenario

 ```csharp
 [SimpleJob(RunStrategy.Monitoring, iterationCount: 10, id: "WriteOneByOne")]